BALAJI24092001/Machine-Learning/Supervised Learning/README.md

 ### Ridge Regression

-Ridge Regression is a type of linear regression that includes a regularization term to prevent overfitting.
+Ridge Regression is a type of linear regression that includes a regularization term to _mitigate multicollinearity and overfitting in Multiple Linear Regression_.
 It adds a penalty term to the cost function, which is proportional to the square of the magnitude of the coefficients.
 The objective is to minimize the following cost function:

 The general regression model is: